-The intimate pub, located just a stone's throw away from Borough tube is a dominant live music spot and the best of it's kind near London Bridge.
+The intimate family-run pub, located just a stone's throw away from Borough tube station is a dominant live music spot and the best of it's kind near London Bridge.
 It even boasts an intimate beer garden/roof terrace and a function room (that can be used for private hire)!

-The sharing food menu consists of a selection of small and regular plates with ingredients sourced from nearby Borough Market.
-We recommend the Japanese fried chicken kara-age or the Indian spiced Beef boti masala.
-For the veggies, there's the spring-time soya slider.
+The sharing food menu consists of a homemade selection of small Indian fusion plates with ingredients sourced from nearby Borough Market.
+We've also introduced NEW home-made Anglo-Indian Chicken Tikka Masala & Paneer makhani pies!
 The lunch express bowl deal is great value for money, and includes a soft drink for just £7.99!

-The Glad is Borough's very own little secret where you can expect a friendly atmosphere, intimate live music and a sense of community.
+The Glad is Borough's very own little secret where you can expect a friendly atmosphere, intimate live music, great food and a sense of community.

 |Venue name:||Gladstone Arms||Contact:|

 64 Lant St